mathworks-ref-arch/matlab-integration-for-jupyter/matlab-vnc/README.md

 To build the Docker image, follow these steps:

-1. Select a base container image with a MATLAB R2020b or later (64 bit Linux) installation.
+1. Select a base container image with a MATLAB (64 bit Linux) installation.
 If you need to create one, follow the steps at [Create a MATLAB Container Image](https://github.com/mathworks-ref-arch/matlab-dockerfile).

 2. Open the `Dockerfile`, replace the name `matlab` with the name of the MATLAB image from step 1: